 You need a Nigeria packing list before embarking on a trip to Lagos!
-By the way, Nigeria is one of the most exciting places in the world that is so unique that everyone should travel there at least once in their lifetime.
-In this article, I will walk you through the items that should make it into your Nigeria packing list.
+By the way, Nigeria is one of the most exciting places in the world, which is so unique that everyone should travel there at least once in their lifetime.
+This article will walk you through the items that should make it into your Nigeria packing list.
 For your convenience, please use the table of content below to browse through this blog post.

 |Table of Content|

 If you are a first-time traveler to Nigeria, please ensure you read the entire article.
 I wrote this article with you in mind.

 - Beat the weather with:

 – Loose, light cotton clothes